Greetings from the Veg IPM team!

 Sweet Corn

-Early plantings of sweet corn are silking throughout New Jersey.
-Moth captures in much of the state (see map) are indicating that 3 or 4 day spray intervals are necessary.
+Corn earworm moth captures are increasing in the southern part of the state leading to 3- or 4-day spray intervals being needed at all trapping locations south of interstate 195.
 When temperatures are high (>85 degrees F), shorten the spray interval by one day.
 Rotation is important for avoiding resistance, and there are four IRAC groups that are registered in silking sweet corn: 1 (carbamates), 3 (pyrethroids), 5 (spinosyns), and 28 (diamides).
 Corn earworm is at least partly resistant to several pyrethroids, so a spray program should not rely solely on pyrethroids, although they can be useful in tank-mixes or as pre-mixed products, such as Besiege or Elevest (Group 28 + Group 3).
 For detailed information about resistance and potential spray programs, the University of Delaware has an excellent resource on corn earworm management.
-We’ve also seen some instances of European corn borer and corn earworm feeding in tassels of scouted corn, but for the most part, their numbers have not been high enough to warrant control efforts prior to silking.
+We’ve also seen some very minor instances of European corn borer, fall armyworm, and corn earworm feeding in pre-silking corn.
+In the pre-tassel stage, we use a treatment threshold of 12% infestation of these types of caterpillars, and sightings have been far below this so far.

 Spray intervals based on nightly pheromone moth captures for the southern part of New Jersey.
 Note that not all locations in the IPM program are currently trapping.
 This map is based on the following thresholds: 0 moths = 6-7 day schedule, 1 moth = 5 day spray schedule, 2-20 moths = 4 day spray schedule, 20+ moths = 3 day spray schedule.